 All Ordinary Shares, other than those Ordinary Shares registered pursuant to the Registration Statement on Form F-4, as amended, are "restricted securities" as that term is defined in Rule 144 under the Securities Act and may be sold publicly in the United States only if they are subject to an effective registration statement under the Securities Act or pursuant to an exemption from the registration requirement such as those provided by Rule 144 and Rule 701 promulgated under the Securities Act.
-In general, beginning 90 days after the date of this registration statement, a person (or persons whose shares are aggregated) who, at the time of a sale, is not, and has not been during the three months preceding the sale, an affiliate of Critical Metals and has beneficially owned Critical Metals' restricted securities for at least six months will be entitled to sell the restricted securities without registration under the Securities of Critical Metals and have beneficially owned Critical Metals.
-Persons who are affiliates of Critical Metals and have beneficially owned Critical Metals for at least six months may sell a number of restricted securities within any threemonth period that does not exceed the greater of the following:
+In general, beginning 90 days after the date of this registration statement, a person (or persons whose shares are aggregated) who, at the time of a sale, is not, and has not been during the three months preceding the sale, an affiliate of Critical Metals and has beneficially owned Critical Metals' restricted securities for at least six months will be entitled to sell the restricted securities without registration under the Securities Act, subject only to the availability of current public information about Critical Metals.
+Persons who are affiliates of Critical Metals and have beneficially owned Critical Metals' restricted securities for at least six months may sell a number of restricted securities within any threemonth period that does not exceed the greater of the following: